 Overnight: Gulet (Bodrum) | Dinner

-Bodrum - Kufre Bay.
-After a leisurely start this morning your crew will set course for our first stop, Orak Island.
-This uninhabited island is surrounded by crystal blue waters and you'll have plenty of time to swim in this idyllic environment.
+Bodrum - Cokertme.
+After a leisurely start this morning the crew will set course for our first stop, Orak Island.
+This uninhabited island is surrounded by crystal clear blue waters and you'll have plenty of time to swim in this idyllic environment.

-Later we'll continue to Balli Su where we'll anchor for the night and enjoy dinner on board.
+Later continue to the beautiful Ayinda Bay where we anchor for the night and enjoy dinner on board.

 Overnight: Gulet (Ayinda Bay) | Breakfast, Lunch, Dinner

-After lunch we'll continue to Kisebuku, our anchor spot for the night.
+Tuzla bay - Karagili - Kisebuku.
+Early this morning we sail to the picturesque Kargili Bay.
+After lunch we continue to Kisebuku, our anchor spot for the night.
 A deserted beach awaits us, with ruins dotted along the shore.
 Feel free to explore the area or simply relax on board, but be sure to return to the boat for dinner.

 Overnight: Gulet (Kisebuku) | Breakfast, Lunch, Dinner